Taurine: Chemical synthesis

 Synthetic taurine is obtained by the ammonolysis of isethionic acid (2-hydroxyethanesulfonic acid), which in turn is obtained from the reaction of ethylene oxide with aqueous sodium bisulfite.
 A direct approach involves the reaction of aziridine with sulfurous acid.

 In 1993, about 5000±– tonnes of taurine were produced for commercial purposes: 50% for pet food and 50% in pharmaceutical applications.

 In the laboratory, taurine can be produced by alkylation of ammonia with bromoethanesulfonate salts.
+Taurine can be synthesized in the laboratory from aziridines through a ring-opening reaction.
+The synthesis of taurine in the lab has been patented.

 In food

 Taurine occurs naturally in fish and meat.
 The mean daily intake from omnivore diets was determined to be around 58 mg (range 9±– mg), and to be low or negligible from a vegan diet.
 Typical taurine consumption in the American diet is about 123 mg per day.